mohamed-khettab/mohamed-khettab/README.md

 ## 🌟 About Me

-I am a sophomore in high school who's interested in technology and coding.
-Check out some of my pinned projects.
+I'm a high schooler passionate about technology.
+Check out my projects below!